#GreekExplorer - the beaches of Greece

 Tramp Travel, the partner agency of the "#GreekExplorer," has the slogan "quality low cost holidays".
 So our walk in Greece included the routes and options that this agency sells.
 Tariffs are really low cost, but often the perception of tariffs is subjective.
 But what you can discover is quality.
 This is how I had the opportunity to see authentic Greece, with simple people, to discover beautiful places and landscapes that conquer you on the spot.

 Greece has the longest coastline in the Mediterranean basin and the 11 in length in the world, with 13.676 km long, also having a large number of islands (approximately 1.400, of which 227 are inhabited).
 So you have nowhere to sit and sunbathe.
 We arrived on 3 islands: Corfu, Evia and Skiathos, and below you have pictures of the beaches visited.
 I haven't seen the beach in Paralia Katerini, but it's sandy :).

 Dassia and Ipsos - Corfu, Greece - with gravel

 Paleokastritsa - Corfu, Greece - sand

-But Greece is not just a beach, but also an exploration.
-80% of Greek territory is made up of mountains, of which the highest is Mount Olympus with 2.917 m.
-And you will be surprised to see on one side the mountain and the other sea, a nice contrast that "steals" their eyes.
-Moreover, there are areas where pine forests extend to the beach area.
+But Greece means not only the beach, but also exploration.
+80% of the Greek territory is made up of mountains, of which the highest is Mount Olympus with 2.917 m.
+And you will be surprised to see on one side the mountain and on the other the sea, a beautiful contrast that "steals" his gaze.
+Moreover, there are areas where pine forests stretch to the beach area.
 But about all this in another article.

 The photos were taken with Canon EOS 70D camera, Huawei Ascend P7 smartphone and Olympus TG-3 from F64.ro!